Runner-focused recovery image used for cryotherapy and post-run recovery content

 • they mostly feel awake and pleased the discomfort is over

-That is why it is important not to confuse a post-session adrenaline bump with actual recovery.
+Don't confuse the post-session adrenaline bump with actual recovery.
 The real test is how your legs feel later that day and at the next workout.

 Best Timing For Runners